qibebt-bioinfo/dynamic-meta-storms/README.md

 The output file “samples.sp.dist” is the pairwise distance matrix.

 **d.
 Make a customized reference**

+The default reference is MetaPhlAn2 tree and taxonomy, which have been interated in the package.
+To make a customized reference, please input a reference phylogeny tree in Newick format (tip nodes are species names), and a reference full taxonomy of the species in tabular format.
 ```
 MS-make-ref -i tree.newick -r tree.taxonomy -o tree.dms
 ```
 MS-make-ref needs [R](https://www.r-project.org) and package "[ape](https://cran.r-project.org/web/packages/ape/index.html)".
-To make a customized reference, please input a reference phylogeny tree in Newick format (tip nodes are species names), and a reference full taxonomy of the species in tabular format as following:
+The input taxonomy format is
 ```
 Kingdom Phylum  Class   Order   Family  Genus   Species
 k__Archaea p__Euryarchaeota c__Methanopyri o__Methanopyrales f__Methanopyraceae g__Methanopyrus s__Methanopyrus_kandleri